Update March 22, 2023

 Note: We are going to disregard the automated greeting and chat events, as they would create duplicated numbers in your goals.

-For all these goals, you are going to select Custom for Goal Setup, with the type of goal selected as Event.
+For all these goals, you are going to select Custom for Goal Setup, name it whatever you like, but we suggest name it similarly to what we show below, and select the goal type as Event.
 Here are the goal configurations for you to follow:

 Ticket Form Filled In